ederchristian/ederchristian/src/content/blog/it-is-just-the-beginning.md

 ---
 title: "It is Just the Beginning"
 description: "This is my first public post - following this style as a blog - on the internet, and writen in English, which is not my mother tongue."
-pubDate: "May 11 2017"
+date: "May 11 2017"
-heroImage: "/01-it-is-just-the-beginning-steve-jobs.jpg"
+heroImage: "/post-it-is-just-the-beginning.jpg"
+imageAlt: "Steve Wozniak and Steve Jobs"
-category: "en-US"
+language: "en-US"
 color: "#30284f"
 ---

-Hi everyone!
+Hi, everyone!

 This is my first public post - following this style as a blog - on the internet, and writen in English, which is not my mother tongue.
 I'll also publish some posts in Portuguese here, anyway.
 Nowadays my English is rusty and I must practice more and more - and this is a great way to do it.